neurodata/neuroparc/scripts/README.md

 - registered parcellation

 ## dice_correlation.py
-Calculates dice correlation of multiple parcellations
+Calculates the dice correlation value of for each set of ROIs between two parcellations.
+These dice values are then saved to a csv file and used to create a heatmap png.
+If more than two parcellations are provided, the script will itterate through all possible pairs of parcellations, creating the heatmap and csv file for each pair.

 inputs:
 - 2+ parcellation files (.nii or .nii.gz)